How to Crochet a Raglan Sweater That Actually Fits You

 Once you understand the basic raglan increase formula, you can make any crochet raglan sweater in any size.
 If you need help with tension issues along the way, check out our guide on how to fix crochet tension.

-The secret to a well-fitting crochet raglan sweater lies in the math.
-Here is a simple formula you can use for any size:
+The secret to a well-fitting raglan is the math.
+Here’s a simple formula you can use for any size:

 Step 1: Measure Your Gauge